chaoxu/chaoxu.github.io/README.md

 12. To compile just `ChaoDoc.hs`, you need `pandoc` and `citeproc`.
 To compile the `site.hs`, additionally you need `hakyll`.
 13. For the homepage, I generate with python.
 Needs to run `pip install pyyaml mistune jinja2 bs4` on a new machine.
 14. KaTeX offline compilation.
 Requires [katex_cli](https://github.com/chaoxu/katex_cli).
 Build it and copy the executable into the base directory, and name it `katex_cli`.
+15. Make sure install llvm 13 for things to work correctly.
+This will be an issue until Hakyll start to work for higher pandoc version.

 # Notes

 - I made an [syntax highlighting file](https://gist.github.com/chaoxu/195ce33124f384a2f4e4) for sublime 3, so in Markdown it can also highlight latex codes.